dorjeduck/goldbach-vibes/README.md

 # Goldbach Vibes

-Goldbach Vibes is a Python project for exploring the Goldbach Conjecture through code, printing, and plotting.
-This project is an vibe coding experiment and provides tools to analyze and visualize Goldbach pairs.
+Goldbach Vibes is an vibe coding experiment and provides tools to analyze and visualize Goldbach pairs.

-## About Goldbach Conjecture
+## Goldbach Conjecture

 The Goldbach Conjecture states that every even integer greater than 2 can be expressed as the sum of two prime numbers.
 For example: